 It is a top priority of Linamar's Board of Directors and its current management to drive shareholder value and return on investment through profitable sustainable growth.
-While certain events may happen during a fiscal year which are outside of the control of our Executives, such as the extended shutdown of customer operations during the COVID-19 outbreak, these events nevertheless impact our ability to drive profit.
+While certain events may happen during a fiscal year which are outside of the control of our Executives, such as the extended closures of customer operations during the COVID-19 outbreak or the automotive labour shutdowns in Q3 of 2023, these events nevertheless impact our ability to drive profit.
 Simply put, Linamar's Board of Directors believes that our executives should not reap the benefits of certain incentives if our shareholders are not seeing those same benefits through profit that is either returned to them or reinvested in the growth of their Company.
-Similarly, if management overpays for an acquisition and has to take a subsequent write-down, the compensation is directly impacted.
+Similarly, if management overpays for an acquisition and must take a subsequent write-down, the compensation is directly impacted.
 Executives at Linamar are expected to own all decisions and their impact on the organization.
 Along a similar vein, there are no adjustments to earnings before calculation of the bonus.